What are the most important factors to consider when you’re communicating ideas to people? How do you get your message across successfully?

 Keeping your message relevant to your audience is even more important today than it was in the Doors’ heyday – faced with a tsunami of information from all sides, we out of necessity filter out messages that we can’t relate to.

-You need to break on through the cacophony of data with a personalised message that will light your customers’ fire, so they will love you two times (or more).
+You need to break on through the cacophony of data with a personalized message that will light your customers’ fire, so they will love you two times (or more).
 (Sorry, couldn’t help myself!)

 Dr. Ray Welling is Director of Digital Strategy & Communications for healthcare communications consultancy Vivacity Health.
 He also manages a small digital content agency and strategic consultancy, and lectures in marketing at Macquarie University.